Julgas123/FFA-Transition-Files/README.md

 7) AccToGantry.SEQ

 This is the input file for JGC.MADX.
 To get it to run, change the input file in JGC to the name of this file.
-Moreover, the initial conditions for the twiss parameters must be entered to match that which would come out of the Linac/Synchrotron/Cyclotron.
+Moreover, the initial conditions for the twiss parameters must be entered to match that which would come out of the Linac / Synchrotron / Cyclotron.
 In this case, BetX0=BetY0=1.2, DX=0.0.

+8) JGC.MADX

+This is the main file to be run with MADX.
+It should be placed in the same directory as the 'madx' executable along with all of the necessary input files (which in its raw, unedited state should simply be 'JGC.SEQ').
+By uncommenting some of the blocks, different outputs are created which can be used by the 'OrbitPlotter' programs.

 -------------------------------------------------------------------------------------------------------------------------------
 If there are any questions, please contact me and I will try my best to answer them.